darkn3rd/script-tut/README.md

 Demonstrate declaring numbers, characters, and strings.
 Show how to use these with:

-* String Interpolation
+1. **String Interpolation**: variables are in the strings themselves and replaced with the value.
-* String Concatenation
+2. **String Concatenation**: separate strings and variables are combined together

-Additionally, show how to escape quote characters.
+Additionally, show how to escape quote characters if needed.

 ### Arithmetic